jrochkind/texts/search_compare/article.md

 #### Limitations or Issues

-* While API returns a 'language' code labelling individual responses, it is frequently empty or labelled as English even for non-English articles.
+* While API returns a 'language' code labeling individual responses, it is frequently empty or labeled as English even for non-English articles.
 * Had some problems applying multiple exclusive ("NOT") facet limits, not sure if encountering a bug in API or if I was doing something wrong (which could still be under-documentation).
-* While there are a variety of facet groupings available, lacks clear documentation of what facet groups are available, you just have to do a request and see what you get, or look at an out-of-the-box interface and see what it offers.
+* While there are a variety of facet groupings available, there is a lack of clear documentation of what facet groups are available.
+The developer has to reverse engineer from observed responses.

 #### API authentication

 You need to authenticate your API requests using a fairly complex (but technically secure and competent) algorithm involving cryptographic signatures.
-The requirements are actually quite similar to AWS API (although not neccesarily identical), if you've used that.
+The requirements are actually quite similar to AWS API (although not necesarily identical), if you've used that.

-It would be a bit challenging to implement from scratch (although not impossible for the experienced programmer), but fortunately a library is provided in ruby (and other languages) to wrap all API access.
-I did not want to use the API for all requests, I prefer to stay closer to the HTTP metal and not use an extra layer of abstraction (with fairly spotty documentation) limiting my flexiblity.
-But again fortunately, the ruby version was written such that I could easily instantiate and call the right classes to use the request-signing parts of the ruby gem alone in my own code, without using the rest of the gem.
+Implementing a client complying with Summon's authentication method would be a  a bit challenging to implement from scratch, but a libraries are provided in several languages to wrap API access, including authentication.
+I did not want to use the API for all requests, I prefer to stay closer to the HTTP metal and not use an extra layer of abstraction (with fairly spotty documentation) limiting my flexibility.
+Fortunately, the provided ruby implementation of a Summon API client was written such that I could easily instantiate and call the right classes to use the request-signing parts of the ruby gem alone in my own code, without using the rest of the gem.

 #### End-user authentication